valleyceo/code_journal/readme.md

 │   ├── 3_Spiral_Matrix.cpp
 │   ├── 3_The_Skyline_Problem.cpp
 │   ├── a.
 1D - Interval - Number of Flowers in Full Bloom.py
 │   ├── a.
+1D - Sequence - Divide Array in Sets of K Consecutive Numbers.py
+│   ├── a.
 1D 1 - Continuous Subarray Sum.py
 │   ├── a.
 1D 1 - Sum - Contiguous 0|1 Array.py
 │   ├── a.
 1D 1 - Sum - Maxiumum Product Subarray.py